 We at brakepadreplacmentcost.net recommend you pay a professional to get this job done.
 It is not something you can afford to make a mistake on or do a poor job as it can have disastrous consequences.

 Make, model and year of your vehicle

-The type of car (brand and year) has a huge impact on brake, and all auto repair costs.
-Luxury brands like BMW and Mercedes will command a premium where as mainstream car brands have lower costs.
+The type of car (brand and year) has an impact on the brake, and all auto repair costs.
+Luxury brands like BMW and Mercedes will command a premium.
+Mainstream car brands have lower overall servicing costs.

 Average Brake Pad Replacement Cost in the United States is $150 per axle.

 The main thing that will influence the brake pads cost is the quality of the components used in a service.
 Brake rotors and brake pads which can be very cheap if they are poor quality.